CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 When no bricks are shown anymore, the player has won.

 - Add a "Winner" sprite
-- When the Green flat is clicked:
+- When the Green flag is clicked:
-  - Hide it
+  - hide it
-  - Wait for the bricks being 39
+  - wait for the bricks being 39
-  - Wait for brciks becoming 0 again
+  - wait for bricks becoming 0 again
-  - When that happens, show itself and stop all scripts
+  - when that happens, show itself and stop all scripts

 ![](assets/code/winner.svg)